ghostal/galvanize/README.md

 Galvanize
 =========

-Galvanize is a Galera Cluster-safe MySQL database class
+Galvanize is a Galera Cluster-safe MySQL database class written in PHP

 Usage
 -----